Rakeela/dragora-notes/envs100disc4-pandemicblues.md

 ---
 I feel emotionally overwhelmed by this assignment.
 "I've always had trouble accounting for myself," is no idle statement.
 Trying to describe my life in public school essays was nothing short of traumatic; it was a good way to make me cry an awful lot.

 ...I slept on it, and I still feel this way.
 I'm not sure how to proceed with this draft.
 The task of digging up the citations is mechanically straightforward.
 If someone else had written this with the same citation gaps, I could easily look them up, fill them in, and consider it good work.
 Yet it's my own, and that hurts.
+I'm not saying anything I'm unhappy to say.
+If I were posting it instantly without citations, I'd have no trouble.

+This is important to me, and my default headspace isn't cutting it.
+We don't have good personality editing tools available IRL (The-Personality-Scavenge-Service), so I'm going to